apache/samza/docs/learn/documentation/versioned/api/table-api.md

 (built-in) and caching (hybrid).

 The async APIs in Remote Table are recommended over the sync versions for higher throughput.
-They can be used with Samza with low-level API to achieve the maximum throughput.
+They can be used with Samza with Low Level Task API to achieve the maximum throughput.

 Remote Tables are represented by class